singhgautam/slate/README.md

 In this repository, we provide an implementation of the model, the training code and a dataset loader for the 3D Shapes dataset.
 This code is implemented in Pytorch.

+### Authors
+Gautam Singh and Fei Deng and Sungjin Ahn

 ### Dataset
 The current release provides code to train the model on the 3D Shapes dataset.
 The dataset class is provided in `shapes_3d.py`.
 You can edit or replace this class if you need to run the code on a different dataset.
 The 3D Shapes dataset can be downloaded from the [official URL](https://console.cloud.google.com/storage/browser/3d-shapes).
 This should produce a dataset file `3dshapes.h5`.
 During training, the path to this dataset file needs to be provided using the argument `--data_path`.